Kampfkarren/selene/docs/src/luacheck.md

 - selene has a much simpler codebase, and is much easier to add your own lints to.
 - selene has optional support and large focus specifically for Roblox development.
 - selene will only show you files that lint, luacheck only does this with the `-q` option (quiet).
+- selene [filters specific lints](./usage/filtering.md) and applies over code rather than lines, luacheck does not.
 - selene has [significantly more lints](./lints/index.md).

 This is not to say selene is objectively better than luacheck, at least not yet.